ChenOst/gamedev-05-q1/README.md

 ## 1 Oscillator

-Moves the pendulum.
+Moves the object from one point to another. the user can choose in which way the object will move on the x and y axis.
+The speed will slow down as the object gets closer to the endpoints.
-The user can add his own values to:
+- `Min Speed` - The minimun speed of the object.
-- `Position x, y` -  The user can choose the starting position of the object.
+- `Max Speed` - The maximun speed of the object.
-- `Distance` - The distance from point x.
+- `X Distance` - The distance of the object from its endpoints on the x axis.
-- `Speed` - The speed of the rotation.
+- `Y Distance` - The distance of the object from its endpoints on the y axis.

 <img src="Images/q1.png" width=400> <img src="Images/1.1.png" width=400>